-We do not believe that inflation had a material effect on our business, financial condition, results of operations or cash flows for the three months ended March 31, 2022 and 2021.
+We do not believe that inflation had a material effect on our business, financial condition, results of operations or cash flows in the last two years.
+If global inflation trends continue, we expect appreciable increases in clinical trial, labor, and other operating costs.